sushantkadam1/GoogleAiy/README.md

-# GoogleAiy Google Cloud SentimentAnalysis
+# GoogleAiy SentimentAnalysis
 Do sentiment analysis of the spoken sentence, perform some action.
+Using Google Cloud Sentiment Analysis API.